 One day he gripped her by the collar, shook her and screamed in her face, for no other reason than she was talking to her friend in a queue!

-Despite the fact there has been a campaign of bullying / abuse from this child against not just my daughter (though she was a primary target) she was questioned as though on trial.
-Children were made to re-enact what happened that lunch time, questioned independently about what they saw or didn’t see as the case may be.
+Despite the fact there has been a campaign of bullying/abuse from this child against not just my daughter (though she was a primary target) she was questioned as though on trial.
+Children were made to re-enact what happened that lunchtime, and questioned independently about what they saw or didn’t see as the case may be.

 My daughter was told she should apologize to her friends for putting them through this, for lying.
 She wasn’t lying.